Published on November 2nd, 2017 | by Chuck134

 - The 4/3/2 categories actually cover many/most purchases for a lot of people.
 Even your typical consumer who will just use one credit card for everything could potentially do well with this card, depending on their spending patterns.

-This is the first 1%-base card that I’d actually consider recommending someone who wants a single card, though in practice I may defer to the Double Cash or the Alliant 2.5% card for simplicity and due to the third-party wallet exclusion which includes an increasing number of purchases for a lot of people.
+This is the first 1%-base card that I’d actually consider recommending someone who wants a single card, though in practice I may defer to the Double Cash or the Alliant 2.5% card for simplicity (depending on the consumers spending patterns).

 In any case, for credit card enthusiasts, it’s not a question of one card or another: someone who finds the card useful can certainly add it to their collection.
 Maybe it’ll even be available for product change from another Barclay card.